bvk/past/README.md

 $ ~/go/bin/past install
 ```

-First command compiles and installs the `past` command-line tool and second
+First command compiles and installs the `past` command-line tool, and second
 command configures the backend necessary for browser extension and opens the
 chrome web store URL where users can install the extension.